 I have coordinated (jointly with Colin Johnson) an EPSRC-sponsored research cluster in Swarm Intelligence in the UK, in 2003.
 This was a multi-institutional and interdisciplinary research cluster, involving more than 15 institutions and a good mix of computer scientists, biologists and mathematicians.

 James Brookhouse is doing his PhD in the areas of ant colony optimization and data mining.
-James is jointly supervised by Dr. Fernando Otero (at the Medway campus) and me.
+I am his co-supervisor.
+His main supervisor is Dr. Fernando Otero (at the Medway campus).
 He started in Oct.
 2014.

 Natalia started in Oct.
 2014.